Configuration in the web interface

 # Import and Export

-On the tab, you can import system settings for TrueConf Group.
-This can be useful if you've purchased an additional terminal and want to streamline the setup process by importing settings from another TrueConf Group.
-Click and select the configuration file saved on your computer.
+In the Settings → Maintenance → Import/Export → Configuration section, you can import system settings for TrueConf Group.
+This can be useful if you have purchased an additional terminal and want to simplify the setup process by importing settings from another TrueConf Group.
+Click Select file and choose the desired configuration file.

-Similarly, you can export the current terminal settings by clicking Download in the corresponding section.
+Similarly, you can export the current terminal settings by clicking Download in the relevant section.

-If you need to clear all settings and parameters from the terminal, use the factory reset option.
-Click Reset, and the terminal parameters will revert to their original state.
+If you need to clear the terminal of all settings and parameters, use the factory reset.
+Click Reset, and the terminal parameters will return to their original state.

-NTP Setup is not exported to the configuration file.
+NTP configuration is not exported to the configuration file.

 # Address Book